johnpleung/citation-saver/docs/README.md

 3. Click "Get citation link."

 4. Click the provided Citation Saver link to copy it to your clipboard.
 Done!
-When you navigate to this link in the future
+When you navigate to this link in the future.

 ## How to Support This Thing